yourjelly/odoo/addons/wowl/doc/developing_guide.md

 odoo project.
 This will not work!
 The configuration files are located in the `addons/wowl` folder, and each command should be run inside that path!

+### Setup your IDE

+The addon `wowl` is written in typescript.
+If you're using Sublime Text, install the TypeScript package from https://www.typescriptlang.org/ to enable type checking.

+WARNING: other TypeScript packages may conflict with this one, so if it isn't working well, make sure no other is installed.

 ## Main scripts

 - `npm run build`: build all the assets, which includes the following steps: